 These kinds of antidepressants affect sex drive by blocking the hormone receptors that are activated during sex, hence, decreasing sex drive.

 Experiencing a lowered sex drive is a distressing experience.
 And understandably so.
 Sex is an important aspect of many romantic relationships.
+Suddenly feeling a lower sexual desire and experiencing lower sexual activity can lead to SDD, or Sexual Desire Discrepancy, which might affect your relationship.

 What can you do if your personal sex drive is lower than normal because of antidepressants?